btcpayserver/btcpayserver/README.md

 Please check out our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) for more details.

-You can also checkout [The Merchants Guide to accepting Bitcoin directly with no intermediates through BTCPay](https://www.reddit.com/r/Bitcoin/comments/81h1oy/the_merchants_guide_to_accepting_bitcoin_directly/).
+You can also checkout [The Ultimate Guide to BTCPay - The free and open-source Bitcoin Payment processor](https://www.reddit.com/r/Bitcoin/comments/8f1eqf/the_ultimate_guide_to_btcpay_the_free_and/).

 ## How to build